Most of you who have been reading my blog for awhile are aware that I have prostate cancer.

 All those study numbers don’t mean much.
 The doctors just haven’t seen enough patients like me to be able to say conclusively what my true prognosis is likely to be.

-I have to make a decision soon.
+I had a decision to make.
 Do I want to have 2-3 years of a normal, symptom free life with almost certain death soon after?
 Or would I rather live 5+ years with a seriously diminished quality of life?

-Until then, I’ll accept any prayers or good energy you can send my way.
-I only request that you don’t send me details of whatever quack treatment you’ve heard cures cancer.
+I’m happy with my decision and look forward to continuing to teach and write as long as I am physically able to do so.
+Please don’t send me details of whatever quack treatment you’ve heard cures cancer.
 Every time I post an update like this, I get a deluge of messages recommending “alternative” treatments that the sender believes are certain to cure me.
 While I know most of the people who send that information mean well, it’s utterly draining.

 In the last four years of my disease progression, I’ve read every prostate cancer study published on PubMed in the last decade.
 I have read dozens of medical books and have spent hundreds of hours watching cancer videos on YouTube.
 Unless you have personally undergone prostate cancer treatment or are a doc working in the field, I promise that I know more about the disease than you do.

-Yes, I know about Ivermectin and Febendazole.
+Yes, I know about Ivermectin and Fenbendazole.
 I’ve tried both for long periods of time.
 They have done nothing.
+Yes, I know about cannabis and Rick Simpson oil.
 Yes, I know about the ketogenic diet and the metabolic theory of cancer.
 Yes, I know about Vitamin B-17, crushed apricot seeds, and Essiac tea.
 Please trust that I’m aware of all my options and I don’t need any additional treatment suggestions.